-An Exit element identifies a possible path to follow when a Function completes.
+An Exit entity identifies a possible path to follow when a Function completes.
 By definition, multi-exit Functions have more than one Exit (i.e., more than one target of the exits by relation).
-Table 7 describes each of the attributes of the Exit exit for relationship that affects the simulator results.
+Table 7 describes each of the attributes of the exit for relationship that affects the Simulator results.